glowkeeper/glowkeeper.github.io/assets/posts/poetry/nuts.md

 # Nuts

-There's a lot to be got.
+There's a lot that's clear-cut,
-From the average nut.
+With your seeds, fruit and nuts.

+Such as, these little known facts.

+The egusi sees when the sesame seeds.
+And the breadnut's cut when the quinoa needs.

-Such as a cashew hews when a pistachio hoes.
+A cashew hews when a pistachio hoes.
-And a clove is closed when a Ginkgo goes.
+And a clove is closed when a ginkgo goes.

 A pecan can because a walnut's not.
 And a chia cheers when a poppy's popped.

 An almond's on when a mangongo's gone.
-And an acorn's scorn at a bunya's bun.
+And an acorn scorns at a bunya's bun.

-A cedar's do at a pumpkin's skin.
+A kola di-da at a pumpkin's skin.
 And a paradise cries at a hemp's hymn.

-And when a candlestick's gone out.
+A candlestick wick inflames a hickory's hic.
-A lotus pose becomes devout.
+And a lotus pose makes a cocoa kick.

-But when all is said and done.
+But when all's said and done.
 The facts of a flax are but mere fun.

+So don't look to food, or even elsewhere,
+For righting the wrongs that seem unfair.

-The kernel of truth at the very apex,
+For the kernel of truth is there to check.
-Is through an open mind in the nut on your neck.
+By opening the mind in the nut on your neck.

 **30 October, 2022**